2024 Kentucky Democratic presidential primary

-The 2024 Kentucky Democratic presidential primary was held on May 21, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-59 delegates to the Democratic National Convention will be allocated to presidential candidates.
-Incumbent President Joe Biden won the primary.
-Uncommitted received 17.9% of the vote and 8 delegates.
-Biden won a plurality of the vote in all counties except Ballard, Breathitt, Floyd, Knott, Robertson, Union, and Wolfe Counties, which were won by uncommitted.
+The 2024 Kentucky Democratic presidential primary was held on May 21, 2024, as part of the Democratic Party primaries for the 2024 presidential election, alongside Oregon's and two days before Idaho's primary.
+53 delegates to the Democratic National Convention were allocated in the closed primary, with 6 additional unpledged delegates.

+Incumbent president Joe Biden won with over 70%, but the option for uncommitted votes received 17.9% of the vote and 8 delegates, which was the second best delegate result and third best vote result overall for the Uncommitted Movement.
+Biden won a plurality of the vote in all counties except Ballard, Breathitt, Floyd, Knott, Robertson, Union, and Wolfe Counties, which were won by the Uncommitted Movement.

 Candidates

-The following candidates have been certified to appear on the ballot in Kentucky:
+The following candidates were certified for the ballot by the Secretary of State of Kentucky: